 HEPA (High Efficiency Particulate Air) is an air filter comprised of a mat of dense fibers arranged in folds thus creating a fine mesh, which are designed according to federal standards to trap at least 99.97% of airborne particles.
 HEPA works by forcing the air through the mesh thus trapping harmful particles.
 HEPA is specifically used in vacuum cleaners and air filters.

 Air pollution is all around us including in our homes.
-Dust mites, pollen, pet hair, tobacco and mould spores are found in the cleanest of home and can cause health problems, especially if any family members suffer with asthma or allergies.
-Therefore using a vacuum with HEPA is invaluable, and can help keep your home practically pollutant free and your allergy’s at bay.
+Dust mites, pollen, pet hair, tobacco and mold spores are found in the cleanest of home and can cause health problems, especially if any family members suffer with asthma or allergies.
+Therefore, using a vacuum with HEPA is invaluable, and can help keep your home practically pollutant free and your allergies at bay.

 About Toxic Dust In Your Home click here

 About The Benefits Of Bagged Vacuum Cleaners For Allergy Sufferers click here